shaopu1225/starter-hugo-academic/content/post/Future of Decentralization, AI, and Computing Summit/index.md

 In a peer-to-peer network setup, lacking a central server for coordination, participants must establish a predetermined sequence for the transmission and reception of model parameter data.
 This is typically achieved through two primary approaches:

-1. **Sequential Communication**: Here, participants arrange themselves in a sequential, chain-like formation.
-Starting with the first in line, each participant transmits their trained model parameters to the next in the sequence.
+1. **Sequential Communication**: Participants arrange themselves in a sequential, chain-like formation.
+Starting with the first in line, each participant transmits their trained model parameters to the next.
 Upon receiving the model, a participant updates it with their own data before passing the revised model to the following participant.
 This cycle continues until the model's loss stabilizes.
 2. **Stochastic Communication**: In this method, once a participant, labeled as the *k*th participant, completes their training, they randomly choose another participant from the remaining pool to be the next trainer.
 The *k*th participant then forwards the model parameters directly to their selected successor.
-This procedure is reiterated until the overall model reaches
+This procedure is reiterated until the overall model reaches stable.

 ## Use Scenarios